tanish4181/YoutubeDistractionBlocker/README.md

 4. **Load the Extension:** Click the "Load unpacked" button.
 5. **Select the Folder:** Choose the folder where you saved the extension files.

-The **YouTube Focus Mode** extension icon should now appear in your browser's toolbar.
+The **Tab Tammer** extension icon should now appear in your browser's toolbar.

 ---

 ## How to Use

 1. Go to any page on `youtube.com`.
-2. Click the **YouTube Focus Mode** icon in your browser's toolbar.
+2. Click the **Tab Tammer** icon in your browser's toolbar.
 3. A popup window will appear with toggles for:
    - "Hide Recommendations"
    - "Hide Comments"